 Despite the prominence of Only a Flesh Wound in media, there are some things that even writers would concede as pretty fatal.
 For example, if a character gets shot in the head or stabbed in the chest, they're pretty much done for, hopefully with enough time to give a Final Speech before their death.

-Unless of course, if they're the Determinator or someone as tough.
-For them, that little hole where their heart was supposed to be is just another chance to show off how Bad Ass they are.
+Unless of course, they're a Determinator or just extremely tough.
+For them, that little hole where their heart was supposed to be is just another chance to show off how Badass they are.
 Even that is Only a Flesh Wound, and the guy that injured them, likely to be pissing in his pants right now, is about to receive a world of hurt.
 When this occurs in a climactic battle, you often see a Heroic Second Wind sequence.